 The world of online trading is booming, with flashy websites and tempting promises luring in eager investors.
-But behind the sleek branding and big guarantees, not every platform plays fair.
-While there are reputable trading platforms out there, it’s crucial to stay sharp and know what to watch out for.
-Below, we break down key red flags ,not as a boring checklist, but as a practical guide to help you trade safely.
+But behind the sleek branding and big guarantees, not every company plays fair.
+While there are reputable trading companies out there, it’s crucial to stay sharp and know what to watch out for.

 The False Sense of Trust